-SPARK co-founders Daria Mochly-Rosen and Kevin Grimes have published a book, SPARK: A Practical Guide to Drug Development in Academia, to help other academic institutions develop their own SPARK Programs.
+The SPARK manual was published by co-founders Daria Mochly-Rosen and Kevin Grimes to help other academic institutions develop their own SPARK Programs.

-Stanford faculty, student, or staff may access a copy of the SPARK e-book through Lane Library (SUNet login required)
+Stanford faculty, student, or staff can access the SPARK Manual e-book through Lane Library (SUNet login required).
+To access:

 - Go to the Lane Library website: http://lane.stanford.edu

 - Search for “Practical Guide to Drug Development in Academia” in Lane Search box.